switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 When I first started building Firewatch Australia I was very much building the plane whilst flying it.
 I had a few goals in mind but didn't know exactly how they would manifest or how I would implement them.
 One early featured I knew I wanted was a visual history of each fire showing it's progression.
-This seemed important to me so that you could better understand the speed at whhich a fire is spreading or if it has slowed down.
+This seemed important to me so that you could better understand the speed at which a fire is spreading or if it has slowed down.

 The RFS feed only offers the current size and shape of the fires so in order to achieve this I